Vietnamese Australians: Language

+According to the 2021 census, the Vietnamese language was spoken at home by 320,670 people in Australia, making it the fourth most widely spoken language after English, Mandarin and Arabic.

 Vietnamese-Australian to Vietnam relationship

 Media

 During October 2003, government owned SBS TV began airing a Vietnamese news program called Thoi Su ('News').
 The stated purpose was to provide a news service to cater for Australia's Vietnamese population.
-This was received poorly by the significant portion of the older generations of the Vietnamese community had previously fled after the fall of South Vietnam and still harboured resentment to the communist government and its institutions, including the state-controlled media.
-Thoi Su was regarded as a mouthpiece for the ruling Vietnamese Communist Party, and uncritically endorsed government policy and practices using strong language while failing to report issues objectively including political arrests or religious oppression in Vietnam.
+This was received poorly by the significant portion of the older generations of the Vietnamese community had previously fled after the fall of South Vietnam and still harboured resentment to the ruling government and its institutions, including the state-controlled media, such as Thoi Su.
+The program was also claimed to lack reports that include political arrests or religious oppression in Vietnam.
 A large protest was convened outside SBS's offices.
 SBS decided to drop Thoi Su (which was being provided at no cost to SBS through a satellite connection).
 SBS subsequently began broadcasting disclaimers before each foreign news program stating it does not endorse their contents.

 Culture

-Besides local Vietnamese news from SBS Australia, variety shows such as Paris By Night, a mostly overseas Vietnamese production, has become well-renowned amongst Vietnamese-Australians and well as Vietnamese content from Vietnam.
+Besides local Vietnamese news from SBS Australia, variety shows such as Paris by Night, a mostly overseas Vietnamese production, has become well-renowned amongst Vietnamese-Australians and well as Vietnamese content from Vietnam.
 Figures from the show such as Nguyen Ngoc Ngan and Nguyen Cao Ky Duyen are beloved personalities by Vietnamese at large as well as many other figures such as the late Chi Tai and Hoai Linh.